AirswitchAsa/dog/README.md

 ## Agent System Prompt

-Add this to your LLM agent's system prompt to enable DOG-driven development:
+This is an example system prompt (agent definition) in Claude Code.
+Use something similar to this in your LLM agent's system prompt to enable DOG-driven development:

 ~~~markdown
 ---